Biology and chemistry majors can conduct guided research with scientists at Roswell Park Cancer Institute.

 Majors and Programs

-Six-year sequential bachelor's and doctoral degree
+Six-year combined bachelor's and doctoral degree

 Seven-year combined bachelor's and doctoral degree